onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 > "That the truth consists of hard to vary assertions about reality is the most important fact about the physical world.
 It’s a fact that is itself unseen, yet impossible to vary." - [David Deutch](https://www.youtube.com/watch?v=folTvNDL08A&t=973s)

+"Any fool can know.
+The point is to understand." -- A. Einstein (1879 - 1955)

 How do we better understand what understanding even is?
 Foundational, firm, solid, dependable, necessary
     Everything depends on it and builds on top